wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     /* Scenario: WWI has identified sensitive information in the CustomerInfo table.
 They would like us to obfuscate the CreditCard and Email columns of the CustomerInfo table to DataAnalysts */

-    -- Step:1 Let us first get a view of CustomerInfo table.
+    -- Step:1 Let's first get a view of CustomerInfo table.
     SELECT TOP (100) * FROM wwi_mcw.CustomerInfo;

     -- Step:2 Let's confirm that there are no Dynamic Data Masking (DDM) applied on columns.